Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Implicit Composite Kernel

-In the sections below, we first show the relationship between ICK and a composite GPR model with a multiplicative kernel \emph{a priori} in Section \ref{sec:4.1}, which is used to motivate the model form.
+In the sections below, we first show the relationship between ICK and a composite GPR model with a multiplicative kernel \emph{a priori} in Section \ref{sec:4.1}, which is used to \textbf{motivate the model form}.
 We then show how we implement the kernel-to-latent-space transformation in Section \ref{sec:4.2}.
-We then use the idea from Lee et al. \cite{lee2017deep} that finite-width NNs trained with stochastic gradient descent (SGD) mimic Bayesian inference on a GP.
-However, without Bayesian formulation on the NN and kernel function parameters, the prediction $\hat{y}$ can only be viewed as a \emph{posterior sample} corresponding to an \emph{approximate} GP prior.
-To enable a full GP posterior \emph{approximation} for ICK, we adopt a sample-then-optimize procedure \cite{matthews2017sample} to formulate an ensemble algorithm, as elaborated in Section \ref{sec:4.3}.
+To enable a full GP posterior \emph{approximation} for ICK, we will provide insight into how we derive uncertainty estimates from ICK.
+This can be achieved either through direct variance calculation (Section \ref{sec:4.3.1}) or through the utilization of an ensemble approach (Section \ref{sec:4.3.2}).